 A Halloween double-bill that interweaves Humperdinck’s Hansel and Gretel with Menotti’s The Medium, The Forgotten explores American poverty, economic anxiety, and teenage gender identity.

 Molly Carr ('07) & Anna Petrova ('17): Novel Voices

 This debut album for the Carr-Petrova Duo premiered this fall as part of their “Refugee Awareness” concert in Carnegie Hall, mounted to raise awareness about the lives and struggles of refugees across the globe.

 The founding director of International Music Sessions launches Social Integration Workshops, offering 5-weekend musical workshops to young people from diverse communities.

 When to Apply

 2019 Applications are now closed.
-Applications went live in September, and the deadline to apply was November 30, 2018.
+2020 Applications will go live in September, and the deadline to apply will be November 30, 2019.

 - Advance social entrepreneurial endeavors/projects in classical music – bold and diverse initiatives developed and implemented by Music Academy alumni.

 - Support innovation in areas including but not limited to artistic expression, audience development, education, community engagement, and technology.

 - Provide funding and mentorship that generates positive learning outcomes for Music Academy alumni.